samsuanchen/wb32f10/README.md

     < dsDepth 5 [ 256 100 2 32 -1 ] base10 >
     --------------------------------------------------
     inp 00 :
 The names of 21 forth words and 5 decimal numbers (in bracket) on the data stack are shown and then waiting for our input.
-These 5 numbers were preloaded via  **V.interpret("0x100 100 2 $20 -1 words");** in the code setup as follows.
+Preloading the numbers and asking to show the names were because of **V.interpret("0x100 100 2 $20 -1 words");** in the code setup as follows.

 ![Connect Wifi Boy ESP32 to USB socket](jpg/08.jpg)

 Once we have numbers on the data stack, we could try the forth word **bin** to change the covertion base from 10 to 2.

-	01. bin ( -- ) set number convertion base B=2
+	01. bin ( -- ) set number conversion base B=2
 		inp 01 : bin
 		<dsDepth 5 [ 100000000 1100100 10 100000 11111111111111111111111111111111 ] base2 >

 We could try the forth word **oct** to change the number covertion base to 8.

-	02. oct ( -- ) set number convertion base B=8
+	02. oct ( -- ) set number conversion base B=8
 		inp 02 : oct
 		<dsDepth 5 [ 400 144 2 40 37777777777 ] base8 >

 We could try the forth word **dec** to change the number covertion base to 10.

-	03. dec ( -- ) set number convertion base B=10
+	03. dec ( -- ) set number conversion base B=10
 		inp 03 : dec
 		<dsDepth 5 [ 256 100 2 32 -1 ] base10 >

 We could try the forth word **hex** to change the number covertion base to 16.

-	04. hex ( -- ) set number convertion base B=16
+	04. hex ( -- ) set number conversion base B=16
 		inp 04 : hex
 		<dsDepth 5 [ 100 64 2 20 ffffffff ] base16 >

-Now, we could try some other arithmatic operations.
+How about if we try to set the base to decimal 12.

+	05. base! ( b -- ) set number conversion base B=b
+		inp 05 : dec 12 base!
+		< dsDepth 5 [ 194 84 2 28 9ba461593 ] base12 >

+If we try the forth word base@, one more number "10" will be added to the data stack (in base12).

+	06. base@ ( -- B ) get number conversion base B
+		inp 06 : base@
+		< dsDepth 6 [ ..
+84 2 28 9ba461593 10 ] base12 >

+Entering "2 - base!" will change base to decimal 10 by .

 For example, input "+" will do addition, pop last two numbers 32 and -1 from data stack, add them, and push back the sum 31 to data stack.

-	05. + ( a b -- a+b ) a add b
+	07. + ( a b -- a+b ) a add b
 		inp 05 : +
 		<dsDepth 4 [ 100 64 2 1f ] base16 >